oracle/rwloadsim/README.md

 installation using rwlman and from [https://oracle.github.io/rwloadsim/refman/](https://oracle.github.io/rwloadsim/refman/)

+## Branches

+Please _do not_ use the master branch.
+It is typically far behind the latest release branch and also far behind development.

+The branches that should be used by ordinary users are named after the release, e.g. 3.2.0.
+The master branch receives occasional pull request from the various development branches.
+You should normally _not_ clone or checkout these unless you are developing the rwloadsim code or always want the latest.
+If you use a development or master branch, you _must_ do compilation yourself;
+no binaries are released.

+At present, branch 3.2.0 is the release branch.
 ## News

 Release 3.1 includes several new features with primary focus on using rwloadsim